 - Make it a point to actively cultivate male platonic friends either in groups or individually.

-- Join a church and ask the minister if she/he can recommend an older couple whose children are grown who might become surrogate grandparents to your child and who share an interest with your child, such as fishing, hiking, or reading.
-Aim for steady, if not frequent get togethers.
+- Join a church and ask the minister if she/he can recommend an older couple whose children are grown who might become surrogate grandparents to your child and who share an interest with your children, such as fishing, hiking, or reading.
+Aim for steady, if not frequent get-togethers.

-- Ask for male teachers for you children throughout their elementary and middle school grades.
+- Ask for male teachers for your children throughout their elementary and middle school grades.

 - Take your children to a male pediatrician and dentist.
 (When they are young it doesn’t matter, but as a girl reaches puberty, I prefer a female doctor.)

-- Ask you children’s friend’s dads to include your child in activity specific outings, such as ballgames, theater, etc.
+- Ask your children’s friend’s dads to include your child in specific outings, such as ballgames, theater, etc.

 - Enroll your children in sports since most coaches are men.